Federal aid during the COVID-19 pandemic in Canada: CRB

 On October 12, 2020, the federal government rolled out a new income support program, the Canada Recovery Benefit (CRB), designed to support those who do not normally qualify for EI (for example, the self-employed).
 The benefit paid a pre-taxed (at 10%) $500 per week for up to 38 weeks; over 240,000 Canadians applied to the program on its first day of launching.
 To be eligible Canadians must have been unemployed or have had a 50% reduction in average weekly income compared to the previous year due to COVID-19.
-If a participant made more than $38,000 annual salary, $0.50 of every dollar earned on the CRB would have to paid back if the participant was still taking it.
+If a participant made more than $38,000 annual salary, $0.50 of every dollar earned on the CRB would have to be paid back if the participant was still taking it.

 The CRB was available for eligible individuals for an allocated amount of time between September 27, 2020 and September 25, 2021.
 Individuals who have travelled internationally were not eligible to receive the benefit for any period where they were not working due to mandatory quarantine requirements.

 In March 2021, the government extended the CRB benefit to 50 weeks (25 periods).
 The first 42 weeks (21 periods) provided $1000 ($900 pre-taxed) every two-week period, and the final eight weeks (four periods) provided $600 ($540 pre-taxed).
 The program was scheduled to end on September 25, 2021.
 In August 2021, the government extended the program again to 54 weeks (27 periods) in October 2021.